Babe Ruth and Lou Gehrig. Tony Lazzeri and Joe DiMaggio. Red Ruffing and Lefty Gomez.

 “At an exhibition game against the Giants at Tampa, Babe caught hold of a pitch and nudged the longest drive I have ever seen,” Barrow later told The Saturday Evening Post.
 “That strengthened my belief that my moundsman could do my Red Sox more good taking his cut at the plate daily.”

 Over the next two and a half decades, the combination of Ruppert and Barrow created some of the most talented roster the game had ever seen.
-Barrow’s bullheaded approach toward acquiring the best possible players was complemented perfectly by Ruppert’s willingness to spend.
+Barrow’s desire to acquire the best possible players was complemented perfectly by Ruppert’s willingness to spend.

 The executive delivered on his promise and the Yankees immediately delivered three American League pennants from 1921-23.
 Barrow began assembling the roster by trading and purchasing familiar players from the cash-strapped Red Sox.
-Later, he turned his attention toward developing a robust farm system that would develop future stars like Lazzeri, Bill Dickey and Joe Gordon.
+Later, he turned his attention toward developing a robust farm system.

 Barrow was the man who offered a $25,000 contract to Joe DiMaggio, a talented young outfielder with a history of knee injuries, to lure DiMaggio away from the Pacific Coast League in 1936.
 DiMaggio’s arrival ensured another era of success after the departures of Ruth and then Gehrig in the late 1930s.

 In addition to his talent in building rosters, Barrow implemented a number of innovations that are a fundamental part of today’s game.
-He was the first executive to add uniform numbers on a regular basis in 1929, and made Lou Gehrig’s No. 4 the first retired uniform number in baseball in 1939.
-Barrow was also among the first executives who allowed fans to keep foul balls, and pioneered the playing of “The Star Spangled Banner” before every game.
+He was the first executive to add uniform numbers on a regular basis in 1929, and he made Lou Gehrig’s No. 4 the first retired uniform number in baseball in 1939.
+Barrow was also among the first executives who allowed fans to keep foul balls.

 Barrow retired as team president of the Yankees in 1946.
-He was elected to the Hall of Fame in 1953 and was honored with a plaque in Yankee Stadium’s Monument Park in 1954.
+He passed away on Dec.
+15, 1953, after being elected to the Hall of Fame earlier that same year.